Providing support to local families, migrants, refugees and asylum seekers

 • Providing the Centre facilities to groups for away days and training.

-• Centre manager visits schools regularly as support for parents' evenings and interviews with parents.
+• The Centre manager visits schools regularly as support for parents' evenings and interviews with parents.

 • Protecting vulnerable young people from exploitation.